 Clarification Statements:

-Examples of biotic factors could include relationships among individuals (e.g., feeding relationships, symbioses, competition) and disease.
+Examples of biotic factors could include relationships among individuals (feeding relationships, symbiosis, competition) and disease.

 Examples of abiotic factors could include climate and weather conditions, natural disasters, and availability of resources.

 Examples of mathematical representations include finding the average, determining trends, and using graphical comparisons of multiple sets of data.